Ziwox logo

 (BOE) Higher interest rates generally lead to higher returns on investments denominated in GBP.
 This tends to attract foreign capital into GBP assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Weak Bullish and for the GBP is -- Neutral.
+Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Weak Bullish and for the GBP is Weak Bullish.

 Market Overview & Performance